nbbdog11/scottwagner.io/posts/the-hunger-for-learning.md

 ---
-title: 'The Hunger for Learning: Based on a True Story'
+title: "The Hunger for Learning: Based on a True Story"
-date: '2018-06-30'
+date: "2018-06-30"
 ---

 This story starts with a web developer who had a desire to learn new skills, and practice and reinforce old ones.